mgao6767/mingze-gao/posts/merton-dd/index.md

   - Research Notes
 ---

-# Estimate Merton Distance-to-Default

-Merton (1974) Distance to Default (DD) model is useful in forecasting defaults.
-This post documents a few ways to empirically estimate Merton DD (and default probability) as in Bharath and Shumway (2008 RFS).
+@merton_pricing_1974 Distance to Default (DD) model is useful in forecasting defaults.
+This post documents a few ways to empirically estimate Merton DD (and default probability) as in @bharath_forecasting_2008.

 <!-- more -->